kazuhidelee/cofffee_payment/README.md

 <br>```make ```, ```./main.exe```
 2. Specify how many employees are getting coffee (7 in this scenario but the program can take more employees)
    > Please enter the total number of employees: 7
-3. Enter the employee's information one by one in the following format:
-   > [Name] [Favorite Drink] [Drink's price] [number of times paid for coffee] (seperate each item with a white space)
+3. Enter the employee's information one by one in the format [Name] [Favorite Drink] [Drink's price] [number of times paid for coffee] (seperate each item with a white space):
    > <br> i.e) Bob cappuccino 6 0

 The program will return output after entering all necessary information